Steve Allen: Filmways

+In the 1970s

 Allen returned to guest host The Tonight Show for a single 1971 episode, and then became a semi-occasional guest host (15 episodes) from 1973 to 1977.
 After another long layoff, he guest-hosted two episodes in 1982, the last time he would host The Tonight Show.

 A syndicated version of I've Got A Secret hosted by Allen and featuring panelists Pat Carroll and Richard Dawson was taped in Hollywood and aired during 1972–1973 season.
 In 1977, he produced Steve Allen's Laugh-Back, a syndicated series combining vintage Allen film clips with new talk-show material reuniting his 1950s television gang.
-From 1986 through 1988, Allen hosted a daily three-hour radio comedy show heard nationally on NBC that featured sketches and America's better-known comedians as regular guests.
-His co-host was radio personality Mark Simone, and they were joined frequently by comedy writers Larry Gelbart, later of M*A*S*H writing fame; Herb Sargent, perhaps, later on, best known for his writing work on "Saturday Night Live," and Bob Einstein, brother of Albert Brooks and creator and portrayer of the faux stuntman character Super Dave Osborne.

-From 1984 to 1986, Allen created and hosted Steve Allen's Music Room which aired on the newly formed Disney Channel.
-This was a talk show with jazz vibraphonist Terry Gibbs leading a studio band with the top Los Angeles musicians to include Conte Candoli, Pete Candoli, Carl Fontana, Med Flory, Plas Johnson, Alan Broadbent and drummer Frankie Capp.
-27-year-old Bill Maher was the announcer and 'sidekick'.
-The show featured musicians and entertainers including Melba Moore, Joe Williams, Paul Williams, Burt Bacharach, Anthony Newley, Rosemary Clooney, Lou Rawls, Dizzy Gillespie, Sarah Vaughan and Henry Mancini.

-In 1997, Allen was a guest on the Space Ghost Coast to Coast episode "Boat Show."

 Meeting of Minds

 From 1977 until 1981, Allen wrote, produced and hosted the award-winning show Meeting of Minds, which aired on the Public Broadcasting Service (PBS).
-The series brought together the likes of Socrates, Marie Antoinette, Thomas Paine, Sir Thomas More, Attila the Hun, Karl Marx, Emily Dickinson, Charles Darwin, and Galileo Galilei, all of whom were acting as if brought back from the past, in a round table discussion.
-Their dialogue and arguments covered issues such as racism, women's rights, crime and punishment, slavery, and religious tolerance.

-Associated Press television columnist Peter Boyer called it the "best talk show on television," created by the person who "invented the television talk show," and added:
+The series brought together actors portraying historical figures such as Socrates, Marie Antoinette, Thomas Paine, Sir Thomas More, Attila the Hun, Karl Marx, Emily Dickinson, Charles Darwin, Oliver Cromwell, Daniel O'Connell, Galileo, and many others, as if transported from the past, all in a round table discussion and sometimes arguments.
+The dialogue covered issues such as racism, women's rights, crime and punishment, slavery, and religious tolerance.
+Jayne Meadows-Allen played most of the female characters, wisely eschewing Emily Dickinson, played by Katherine Helmond, and the Empress Tz'u-hsi, played by Beulah Quo.
+Associated Press television columnist Peter Boyer called it the "best talk show on television", created by the person who "invented the television talk show", and added:

 Allen was a "philosophy fanatic" and avid reader of classic literature and history.
 He wrote the scripts based on the actual writings and actions of the guests, and as host would lead the conversations to different subjects.
 He described the show as "drama disguised as a talk show."
-Most of the female roles were acted by Allen's wife, the actress Jayne Meadows.
+Most of the female roles (Marie Antoinette, Catherine the Great, Florence Nightingale, et al.) were portrayed by Allen's wife, the actress Jayne Meadows – over her objections.
+She resisted monopolizing these roles, but Allen was insistent.
+She recalled in 1994, "He came to me and he said, 'You're gonna play Cleopatra.'
+I said, 'I am not!
+Go away.
+Go away!'
+And he calmly said, 'It's a divorce if you don't play it.'"